-Vanderbilt University 2015/2016
+Vanderbilt University 2016/2017

-Containing general information and courses of study for the 2015/2016 session corrected to 2 July 2015 Nashville

-2010 Scho The university reserves the right, through its established procedures, to modify the requirements for admission and graduation and to change other rules, regulations, and provisions, including those stated in this bulletin and other publications, and to refuse admission to any student, or to require the withdrawal of a student if it is determined to be in the interest of the student or the university.
+Containing general information and courses of study for the 2016/2017 session corrected to 2 July 2016 Nashville regulations, and provisions, including those stated in this bulletin and other publications, and to refuse admission to any student, or to require the withdrawal of a student if it is determined to be in the interest of the student or the university.
 All students, full time or part time, who are enrolled in Vanderbilt courses are subject to the same policies.

-Policies concerning noncurricular matters and concerning withdrawal for medical or emotional reasons can be found in the Student Handbook, which is on the Vanderbilt website at vanderbilt.edu/student_handbook.
+Policies concerning noncurricular matters and concerning withdrawal for medical or emotional reasons can be found in the Student Handbook, which is on the Vanderbilt website at vanderbilt.edu/student\handbook.